 - Spend a day with grandparents

 - Have some friends over for a poetry recital.

-Another homeschooler might recommend unschooling, which is a child led education philosophy, but some apply this to mean just let them entertain themselves then you won’t be disappointed.
-They advise anything goes, abandon structured learning and leave kids to sort it out their own education.
-Suppress mother guilt.
+Another homeschooler might recommend unschooling, which is a child-led education philosophy, but some apply this to mean just let your child entertain themselves then you won’t be disappointed.
+They advise anything goes, abandon structured learning and leave kids to sort out their own education.
+Suppress your mother guilt.